|Department||District Attorneys Council|

 • Performs other duties as related to information technology systems.

 Works under the direction of the DAC Executive Coordinator, Technology Committee, and the DAC Council.
-This position requires excellent customer service and organizational skills to support administrative personnel, department supervisors, staff, and DAC customers.
-Promotes a positive work environment by maintaining respectful interactions with DAC members.
+This position requires excellent customer service and organizational skills to support administrative personnel, department supervisors, staff, and DAC customers such as Oklahoma District Attorneys and their staffs.
+Promotes a positive work environment by focusing on customer service.
+Consistently executes and completes defined projects.
 This position requires the ability to function successfully in both team and independent work environments.

 The IT Director supervises the Information Technology Division staff.

-• 5+ years managing operational service center, supporting a variety of hardware, operating systems, and software
+• 5+ years managing a centralized data center, supporting a variety of hardware, operating systems, and software

 • 5+ years managing projects